reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

 }
 ```

-### Making fully asynchronous requests
+### Making Fully Asynchronous Requests

 Up until this point, we've called `.block()` on every response, blocking the thread completely to wait for the response to arrive.

-Within a traditional heavily threaded architecture that might fit quite naturally, but in a non-blocking design you need to avoid these kinds of blocking operations wherever possible.
+Within a traditional heavily threaded architecture that might fit quite naturally, but in a non-blocking design we need to avoid these kinds of blocking operations wherever possible.

-As an alternative, you can handle requests by weaving transforms around your Mono or Flux values, to handle and combine values as they're returned, and then pass these Flux-wrapped values into other non-blocking APIs, all fully asynchronously.
+As an alternative, we can handle requests by weaving transforms around our `Mono` or `Flux` values, to handle and combine values as they're returned, and then pass these `Flux`-wrapped values into other non-blocking APIs, all fully asynchronously.

-There isn't space here to fully explain this paradigm or WebFlux from scratch, but an example of doing so with WebClient might look like this:
+There isn't space here to fully explain this paradigm or WebFlux from scratch, but an example of doing so with `WebClient` might look like this:

 ```java
 @GetMapping("/user/{id}")